-Powering Up and Down
+4.3 Powering Up and Down

-Turn the power ON by depressing the Power () key on the keypad.
+Turn the power on by depressing the Power key (a) on the keypad.
 The RIDGID[®] logo displays, the software version number will appear in the lower right corner.

-Turn the unit OFF by depressing and releasing the Power () key on the keypad.
+Turn the unit off by depressing and releasing the Power key 🔘 on the keypad.
+Be aware there is a delay of a few seconds while turning on/off the unit.

-Low Battery Warning
+4.4 Low Battery Warning